Outlook Email Report Template 7

 OERG:RTFtop

-It happened when we moved from version 1.0 to 1.1.
+This occurred when we moved from version 1.0 to 1.1.
 So if you already

 In previous versions such things were impossible.
 Unfortunately we cannot